 After evaluating the attorneys, select the one you get to know, like and trust.
 An important part of hiring a lawyer is having the peace of mind that comes from a good working relationship with an expert you trust.
 Last, do not become paralyzed by inaction but trust your gut after doing your homework.
-Invest a small amount of time in the process and will get the best outcome!
+Invest a small amount of time in the process and you will get the best outcome.

 For more information:

 American Immigration Lawyers Association (AILA) Immigration Lawyer Search*